kinik93/Dijkstra-Java-implementation/README.md

 # Dijkstra-Java-implementation

-A Java implementation of the Dijkstra algorithm (this project is just for educational purposes).
+A Java implementation of the Dijkstra algorithm.

 The sample graph actually implemented in the code is the following: